 Year: 2020 | Location: Dubai

-Supply of LV switchgear panels
+LV switchgear panels

 Scientechnic Energy Management-LV successfully executed the contract for the supply of LV switchgear panels to Al Wasl Plaza, Parcel A at Expo 2020, Dubai.
 Planned to be the central amenity area and recreational zone during and after the event, the Al Wasl Plaza is the centre piece at the Expo.
 The central garden area, also known as Parcel G, stands to attract and amaze, enclosed within a 69 metre high and 130 metre diameter steel trellis structure, which follows an intricate design inspired by the Expo 2020 logo.
 The plaza is framed by five mixed-use buildings: Parcels A, B and C - that include the Grade A office shell and core building structure that are nine floors above ground level and Parcel E and F - that house four-star hotels (shell only) and are 12 floors above ground level.